 How EDC helped

-Through EDC’s Connections Program, Green Power Labs took part in some matchmaking events and was able to build partnerships in several markets, including Colombia, Chile, India and Turkey.
+Through the EDC Business Connection Program, Green Power Labs took part in some matchmaking events and was able to build partnerships in several markets, including Colombia, Chile, India and Turkey.

 “At many of EDC’s matchmaking events, we’ve had the opportunity to meet with potential partners in those markets,” Pavlovski says.